 The rods in our eyes are the ones that are sensitive to light.
 They don't interpret colour, only light.
 If our eyes are exposed to bright light, the cones and rods become overexposed and often we will see a large flash of light, much like you see on an overexposed photograph.
 This can also cause a person to see what is called an afterimage.
 This is something I have written about in detail in my book Stuff Paranormal Investigators Need To know.
 When you stare at a black image for a prolonged period of time and then look at a white piece of paper, you can see the image floating down.
 It just shows us what happens when our eyes are trying to adjust.
 It can make us see things that are not there.
 Try it!
 Stare at the white dot on the left image for 30 seconds.
 Now move your line of sight to the black dot on the right.
 You will see a 'lady in white' slowly float down.

 While the cones reset really quickly, it takes the rods a lot longer to reset and adjust to the change in light.
 As we get older, our eyes degenerate.
 We all have varying levels of eyesight and different types of light have different luminosity which means that the time it can take to adjust to the dark is different for each person based on the health and condition of their eyes plus the type of light.
-It is different for example going from a Sunny room to a dark room as opposed to having a florescent light on which is then switched off.
-Not everyone has the time to spend 2 hours to sit and wait for the process to properly adjust to light changes.
-This is where red light can come in to assist.
+It is different for example going from a Sunny room to a dark room as opposed to having a fluorescent light on which is then switched off.
+Not everyone has the time to spend 2 hours sitting and wait for the process to properly adjust to light changes.
+This is where the red light can come in to assist.